 Professor Greene’s work, frequently featured in news media, has also earned national awards.
 In 2014, Diverse: Issues in Higher Education magazine named Greene one of 12 “Emerging Scholars.”
 In 2015, Professor Greene’s article, Categorically Black, White, or Wrong: “Misperception Discrimination” and the State of Title VII Protection, was conferred the Law and Society Association John Hope Franklin Prize celebrating exceptional scholarship in the field of race, racism, and the law.
-She served as: an inaugural visiting scholar at the University of California-Irvine School of Law’s Center on Law, Equality, and Race (CLEaR) in 2018; Scholar in Residence at Texas Southern University Thurgood Marshall School of Law in 2015; and the Inaugural Scholar in Residence at St. Thomas University School of Law (Miami) in 2014.
-Professor Greene is currently the Frances Lewis Scholar in Residence at Washington and Lee University School of Law, where she also served as a visiting professor; she, too, has served as a visiting professor at the University of Iowa College of Law and the University of Kentucky College of Law.
-From 2007 to 2019, Greene was a faculty member at Samford University’s Cumberland School of Law, where she earned multiple awards for excellence in teaching and scholarship as both an untenured and tenured professor.
-Professor Greene teaches Employment Law, Employment Discrimination, Race and American Law, Critical Race Theory, Constitutional Law, Real Property, Equitable Remedies and a seminar on Appearance and Grooming Codes Discrimination.
+A dynamic teacher and scholar, she has inaugurated two Scholars in Residence programs at the University of California-Irvine School of Law’s Center on Law, Equality, and Race (CLEaR) in 2018 and at St. Thomas University School of Law (Miami) in 2014.
+Additionally, she has served as: a Scholar in Residence at Texas Southern University Thurgood Marshall School of Law in 2015; the Frances Lewis Scholar in Residence at Washington and Lee University School of Law (Fall 2019); a Visiting Professor at Washington and Lee University School of Law (Spring 2019); and as a Visiting Professor at the University of Iowa and the University of Kentucky Colleges of Law.